 - South Sudan (Rep.)

-Note: The Sahwari Arab Democratic Republic and the Republic of Somaliland claim to be and are recognized in a few neighboring countries as sovereign states but they are actually de facto states.
+Note: The Sahwari Arab Democratic Republic and the Republic of Somaliland claim to be and are recognized in a few neighbouring countries as sovereign states but they are actually de facto states.

 Territories politically administered as external dependencies or as incorporated parts of a primarily non-African state: